-*We are offering two Spanish camps this summer.
+*We are offering two French and two Spanish camps this summer.
 The topics covered in both camps are different.
 Students can register for either or both camps.

 Early registration discount (full payment due by May 31, 2019):

 After May 31:

 Please refer to Summer Camps for Teens for more information about our French, German, and Spanish Teen Camps.

 Please review our Program Policies and Procedures.